-Recipients of 2018 EMPG funding are required to ensure that all EMPG funded personnel actively participate in three (3) exercises during a twelve month period.
-For the purpose of the grant, exercises shall be completed during the calendar year to coincide with the performance period.
+Recipients of 2021 EMPG funding are required to ensure that all EMPG funded personnel actively participate in two (2) exercises during a twelve month period.
+For the purpose of the grant, exercises shall be completed during the performance period of July 1, 2021 through June 30, 2022.

-The State requires that all EMPG funded personnel must participate in no less than two (2) discussion-based exercises (seminar, workshop, table-top, game) and one (1) operations-based exercise (drill, functional, full-scale) per calendar year.
-In keeping with maintaining a progressive exercise program, all EMPG funded personnel are required to participate in a full-scale exercise a minimum of once every three (3) years.
-Jurisdictions must identify planned quarterly activity to meet these requirements on the 2018 EMPG application.
+The State requires that all EMPG funded personnel must participate in no less than one (1) discussion-based exercises (seminar, workshop, table-top, game) and one (1) operations-based exercise (drill, functional, full-scale) per grant year.
+Jurisdictions must identify planned quarterly activity to meet these requirements on the 2021 EMPG application.
+It should be noted that the Statewide Severe Weather Drill and the Great Shakeout will no longer be accepted as and exercise for the purpose of this grant.
+In addition, real world events and disasters do not count as an exercise.

-Baseline Requirement #6: Training and Exercise Plan Workshop (TEPW)
+Baseline Requirement #6: Integrated Preparedness Planning Workshop (IPPW)

-Recipients of 2018 EMPG funding are required to conduct or participate in an annual Training and Exercise Plan Workshop (TEPW).
-At a minimum, jurisdictions should maintain a local Training and Exercise Plan (TEP) that addresses compliance with EMPG training and exercise requirements.
-Agencies will be required to attach the TEP to their FY18 application.
+Recipients of 2021 EMPG funding are required to conduct or participate in an annual Integrated Preparedness Planning Workshop (IPPW).
+At a minimum, jurisdictions should maintain a local Integrated Preparedness Plan (IPP) that addresses compliance with EMPG training and exercise requirements.